CLICKBE/3DLidarScanner-v2/README.md

 ![3DLidarScanner with stepper connections](https://github.com/CLICKBE/3DLidarScanner-v2/blob/main/fritzing/3DLidarScanner-v2-connections.png?raw=true)

 Note that this diagram replicates the use of the Arduino CNC Shield v3 by using the same pin to connect the two drivers.

+### 3D models
+To make this prototype we printed supports (that you can see on the picture above) : one to connect the two steppers together and the other one to support the LiDAR senor and connect it to one of the NEMA 17 stepper.

+If you need to edit the 3d models you can use the [Freecad](https://www.freecad.org/) files (*.FCStd).

+More 3D models for steppers and LiDAR sensors can be found in a specific repo : [https://github.com/CLICKBE/3DModelsFor3dPrinters](https://github.com/CLICKBE/3DModelsFor3dPrinters).

+## Using the 3D LiDAR scanner v2

 ### Library needed :
 - TFMPlus : [https://github.com/budryerson/TFMini-Plus][(https://github.com/budryerson/TFMini-Plus).
 The library is not included in this git repository but is referenced in the [platformio.ini](https://github.com/CLICKBE/3DLidarScanner-v2/blob/main/platformio.ini) file and therefore should directly be downloaded by PlatformIO extension of VSCode when building the code.